-A couple took a tour of one of the “most haunted” places in America and came back with an incredible picture no one can quite explain.
+A couple took a tour of one of the “most haunted” places in the United States and came back with an incredible picture no one, not even their tour guide, can quite explain.

-You tell us what they captured here — looking closely at that white-dress-wearing girl that not a single person appears to notice.
+You tell us what they captured here — looking closely at that white-dress-wearing girl that not a single person on the ghost tour appears to notice.

-The most common complaints, according to Bustle, are “items moving or lights flicking on and off on their own; some have also reported hearing children laughing or finding what looks like the imprint of a child-sized body on unused beds.”
+The most common complaints at the Estes Park hotel, according to Bustle, are “items moving or lights flicking on and off on their own; some have also reported hearing children laughing or finding what looks like the imprint of a child-sized body on unused beds.”

 Other ghostly figures have been observed during Stanley Hotel tours over the years as well.

 The Stanley Hotel is Basically a 24/7 Ghost Tour

 The Stanley is so rife with unexplainable phenomena that ghost hunters frequently visit the haunted hotel for some supernatural sightseeing.
 Pretty much from the moment you check in you’re on ghost watch.
 The lodge offers private tours, day tours, and night tours throughout the hotel and its haunted rooms, though fair warning, you may need to hit the whiskey bar or the hot tub to chill out afterward if you’re the traveler type who isn’t a fan of having a ghost hassle you.

 The Stanley Hotel is located at 333 E Wonderview Ave, Estes Park, CO 80517.
 Currently, night tours are limited to ten people at a time and masks are required to protect from COVID.
 Tickets are $28 per person for visitors and $25 per person for hotel guests.